A Sport Fishing Licence is required by anyone intending to sport fish in Nunavut other than a beneficiary of the Nunavut Agreement.

 Nunavut Resident: A Canadian citizen or permanent resident who has resided continuously in Nunavut for a period of three months immediately preceding the day they begin to fish.

-Resident Canadian: A Canadian citizen or permanent resident who normally resides in any part of Canada other than Nunavut immediately preceding the day they begin to fish.
+Canadian Resident: A Canadian citizen or permanent resident who normally resides in any part of Canada other than Nunavut immediately preceding the day they begin to fish.

 The federal Goods and Services Tax (5%) must be added to all fees.
-The length of licence (number of days) and fees are subject to change.
-Please contact vendors for current licence details.

-Unless otherwise noted, Sport Fishing Licences are not required by:
+Unless otherwise noted, Sport Fishing Licences are not required by;

 - Non-residents under the age of 16 who are accompanied by a person who holds a Sport Fishing Licence